eddiePower/MyStop-UniAssignment/README.md

 TDNotificationPanel - Green Bar In Application Banner.
     - https://github.com/tomdiggle/TDNotificationPanel
     - Tom Diggle
     <p>A custom class that provides a in application type notification which can consist of 3 colours and 3 different uses such as error, success and loading types.
-I chose to use this to help alert the user of an upcoming train station by using the succsess color scheme.</p>
+I chose to use this to help alert the user of an upcoming train station by using the success colour scheme.</p>